-All organisms can survive in a species-specific temperature range, but thrive in a narrower, optimal range.
-As air temperatures are increasing with climate change, species need to function at the higher end of their operating thresholds.
-To avoid mortality, species will need to adapt to the new conditions through behavioral or physiological changes or move to locations where the climate conditions are more favorable, which may disrupt food web relationships.
-Increasing temperatures may also allow for an increase in abundance of already present non-native species or the establishment of new invasive species that have broader temperature and precipitation tolerances, putting native species further at risk.
+As air temperatures increase, to avoid extirpation, species will need to adapt to the new conditions through behavioral or physiological changes or move to locations where the climate conditions are more favorable (e.g. Corlett and Westcott 2013).
+Changes to species distributions will have cascading effects throughout the food web.
+Increasing temperatures may also allow for an increase in abundance of already present non-native species or the establishment of new invasive species that have broader temperature and precipitation tolerances, putting native species further at risk (Hellmann et al. 2008).

-Species that rely on freshwater sources or habitats that are more likely to dry out, aquatic species that are more sensitive to temperature increases, and species that are rarer or have already experienced population declines as a result of human activities are at greater risk to climate impacts.
+Species that rely on freshwater sources, habitats that are more likely to dry out, aquatic species that are more sensitive to temperature increases, and species that are rarer or have already experienced population declines as a result of human activities are at greater risk to climate impacts (Pacifici et al. 2015, 2017).